Last updated

 • Right to Restrict Processing: Limit how we use your data.

-If you have concerns about how your data is processed, you may contact:
+If you have concerns about how your data is processed, you may contact the Connectome team on hello@connectome.health.

 Contact Us